Mayor's proposed $966.8 million budget includes reorganization of city services, utility rate increases

 The city’s refuse fee helps cover not only trash pickup but the cost of bulky waste pickup, operations at the city’s green waste facility, and addressing illegal dumping.

-Ball said the city has done everything can to reduce the trash fees, and that the 16 % increase proposed in the FY 2024 budget is actually significantly less than the city had projected.
+Ball said the city has done everything it can to reduce the trash fees and that the proposed 16% increase in the FY 2024 budget is actually significantly less than the city had projected.

 Bynum announced in February that he was reorganizing the city’s planning and construction services.
 The reorganization, which is to take effect at the start of the new fiscal year, will result in the elimination of the Engineering Services Department and the reestablishment of the Public Works Department.